apache/age-website/docs/advanced/advanced.md

-## Working with Postgres EXISTS Clause
+## Working with the Postgres EXISTS Clause

-When writing a cypher query that may have more than 1 column and row returned.
+When writing a cypher query that may have more than one column and row returned.
 The `EXISTS` operator may be used.

 Query: